Simon-Tesla/RaccoonyWebEx/README.md

 - Add functional toolbar/address bar icon

 ### Architecture TODO
-- Introduce a wrapper class (SiteActions) for the SitePlugins and move logic out of the BaseSitePlugin into SiteActions (in other words, let's favor composition over inheritance)
-- Move all shared state out of PageOverlay and into Page
 - Move SettingsUi as a child of Page
 - Maybe package for Edge?